Anish010/Restaurant-Rating-App/README.md

 ### Description

 The app provide the details of the restaurant such as its address and email and their ratings.
 A user can login or register its account.
 A new restaurant's details can be added and existing restaurant's details can be updated.
 User can see the list of all restaurant's details.
-The project includes Routing, Fake API , API calls, listing of all restaurant's details, search restaurants, delete restaurants, style and design.
+The project includes Routing, Local API , API calls, listing of all restaurant's details, search restaurants, delete restaurants, style and design.

 ### Objectives